pg_statistic

 oid |

-pg_class.oid |
+pg_class_internal.oid |

-The table or index that the described column belongs to |
+The table or index that the described column belongs to. |

 |